briardew/MiCASA/README.md

 # Más-Informada CASA (MiCASA)

 This is obviously still quite rough.
-Check out the data README [here](https://portal.nccs.nasa.gov/datashare/gmao/geos_carb/MiCASA/v1/MiCASA_README.pdf).
+Check out the README for the data release [here](https://portal.nccs.nasa.gov/datashare/gmao/geos_carb/MiCASA/v1/MiCASA_README.pdf).
+A peer-reviewed description paper is in progress.

 ## Recipe
 Most of the work involved in getting a run going revolves around building inputs and